 Electronics > Phones and Smartphones.

 IF Allows logical comparisons between values and defining actions to be performed when the condition is met or not.
 1. Syntax 2.
 Example of use Explanation is available in the Examples of use section (example 3).
 MULTIPLY Multiplies the value of a variable by a specified constant 1.
 Syntax 2.
-Example of use In this example, a recommendation frame shows items whose final price is higher than the price of the current item multiplied by
+Example of use In this example, a recommendation frame shows items whose final price is higher than the price of the item the user is currently browsing multiplied by

 MIN This function returns the lowest value in a set of values 1.
 Syntax 2.
-Example of use In this example, a recommendation frame shows items whose size is larger than the smallest size of the currently viewed items.
+Example of use In this example, a recommendation frame shows items whose size is larger than the smallest size of the item the user is currently browsing.
 MAX This function returns the highest value in a set of values.
 1. Syntax 2.
-Example of use In this example, a recommendation frame shows items whose size is larger than the largest size of the currently viewed items.
+Example of use In this example, a recommendation frame shows items whose size is larger than the largest size of the item the user is currently browsing.
 NOT Negates a filter 1.
 Syntax 2.
 Example of use In this example, a recommendation frame shows items of all colors except for pink.

 The elements of the filter formula can be combined with the following mathematical operators: